panzerdp/dmitripavlutin.com/content/posts/092-keys-values-entries/index.md

 `Object.values(hero)` returns the values of `hero`: `['Batman', 'Gotham']`.

-### 2.1 Values in practice: calculate values sum
+### 2.1 Values in practice: calculate properties sum

 `books` is an object that holds the prices of some books.
 The property key is the book name, while the value is the book price.

 How would you determine the sum of all books from the object?
-By accessing the values of the object, and summing them.
+By accessing the *values* of the object, and summing them.

 Let's see how to do that: